danielheffley/Danheff/README.md

 # Danheff
-On my page you will find a selection of different projects I've done relating to databases and data science.
-More projects are on the way!
+On my page you will find a selection of different projects I am passionate about relating to databases and data science.
+More projects are being completed at the moment.

 Projects: